-The Jewish Historical Institute collaborates with many recognized institutions in the world.
-One of such projects is the EHRI (the European Holocaust Research Infrastructure).
+The Jewish Historical Institute cooperates with many notable and respected institutions around the world.
+One of these is EHRI — European Holocaust Research Infrastructure.

 The EHRI project was launched as a European Union initiative, and financed through EU funds dedicated to supporting collaborative research.
 The first meeting took place in the fall of 2008 in Brussels.
 Scientific institutions, national archives, museums and organizations dedicated to commemorating the victims of the Holocaust were invited to join.
 EHRI’s inauguration took place in November 2010 in Brussels.
 The project was intended to last 4 years but was later extended by 4 extra months (until March 2015).
 20 organizations, mainly from the EU but also from Israel and Norway (the JHI was the only Polish institution to participate), took part in the project.

 The NIOD Institute for War, Holocaust and Genocide Studies in Amsterdam (part of the Royal Netherlands Academy of Arts and Sciences) took on the task of coordinating and dealing with the organizational and financial aspects of the project.

 EHRI serves as a consortium, of sorts, for organizations, museums and places of remembrance.
 Its motto is “Connecting collections”.
 The goal is identifying sources relating to the Holocaust and creating an online catalogue.
 Summer Schools are organized as part of the project.
 Additionally EHRI provides month, and two-month long scholarships to support research in some of the organizations participating in the project.

 The tasks in the project are divided into work packages, Michał Czajka and Monika Taras (before going on maternity leave) from the JHI’s Archives represented the Institute in the WP15 (“Identification and Investigation”) team and Magdalena Siek participated in the WP3 („Access, Privacy and Copyright Policies”) team.